 Since the Economic Recovery Plan (PENJANA) announced on 5 June 2020, the Malaysian government has now revealed a total of approximately RM300 billion of stimulus measures to cushion the economic recession faced by the nation.
 But how does this compare to other nations like Singapore and the United Kingdom?

 INFOGRAPHICS 5: UPDATED ANNOUNCED GOVERNMENT STIMULUS IN % OF GDP, BY COUNTRY (AS AT 6 APRIL 2020)

-Chart A: Nominal GDP Chart showing total stimulus package announced by government thus far.
+Chart A: Nominal GDP Chart showing total stimulus package announced by governments thus far.

 The nominal amounts are taken directly from the government announcements or related news reports, and converted in USD in order to be able to compare.
 They do not attempt to “normalise” the different packages, so some of the amounts included here may not amount to the government taking on extra risk or extra liabilities.

-Chart B: Adjusted GDP Chart showing total fiscal measures within the stimulus package announced by government thus far.
+Chart B: Adjusted GDP Chart showing total fiscal measures within the stimulus package announced by governments thus far.

 In order to try and gauge the effect of the stimulus packages on the economy, we attempt to normalise the packages across countries, by eliminating measures that do not form a liability (contingent or actual) for the government now or in the future.

 Our reasoning is that a measure where the risk falls elsewhere than the government will not have as powerful an effect to stimulate the economy, due to agents’ expectations.
 For example, imposing a loan moratorium on banks without compensating the banks for the lost revenue may cause them to cut costs by reducing employment, which will exert downward pressure on the economy, due to the lost income.